 Halloween has always been my all-time favorite holiday, but I have never been one for buying a costume off the shelf and wearing it as-is.
 I’ve always enjoyed altering thrift store finds, buying random pieces at discount stores, and of course coming up with the perfect makeup to complement the look.
-When the night is over, Neutrogena can help safely remove that makeup in no time at all.

 Three years ago, I invested in a decent sewing machine and started making clothing for my children.
 Of course, this meant I started sewing their Halloween costumes as well.
 Some of our favorites include simple, iconic characters, including princesses and superheroes.
 But my son couldn’t just be any old superhero – he is SUPER BRYCE!

 And what’s the quintessential superhero item?
 A cape!
 Here’s a super-simple superhero sewing tutorial that takes less than an hour and is perfect for a beginner.

 - two 9″ x 12″ pieces of felt in your choice of colors